 speaker

 Frank Watanabe

-Let me just maybe expound just a little bit more on the first point, because we get this question a lot.
-I think it's very unlikely that patients will get switched from the cream to the foam once the foam is proved, so that's cannibalization.
-I think going forward, what we probably will see is an increased use of the foam in new starts for psoriasis patients, keeping in mind that, as Todd mentioned, about half the patients with psoriasis have scalp involvement, but I think what's really more important is that none of the other non-steroidal options have a formulation that's suitable for treatment of the scalp, and it's quite challenging to treat scalp psoriasis even with steroids, A, because of safety concerns around proximity to the face and especially the eyes, and B, because there aren't a good steroid formulations that are suitable for the scalp either.
-If you're a clinician who's treating a large number of patients who have scalp involvement, xerive foam now being approved or soon to be approved for scalp psoriasis gives you a great new option and a great new reason to choose xerive over the other non-steroidals and over the topical steroids that you've historically been using.
-We really believe that this is going to be an important element of our continued ability to grow the franchise.
+Yeah, let me just maybe expound just a little bit more on the first point, because we get this question a lot, right?
+I think it's very unlikely that patients will get switched from the cream to the foam once the foam is approved, right?
+So that's cannibalization, right?
+I think going forward, what we probably will see is an increased use of the foam in new starts for psoriasis patients, keeping in mind that, as Todd mentioned, about half the patients with psoriasis have scalp involvement.
+But I think what's really more important is that none of the other non-steroidal options have a formulation that's suitable for treatment of the scalp, And it's quite challenging to treat scalp psoriasis even with steroids, A, because of safety concerns around, you know, proximity to the face and especially the eyes, and B, because there aren't a lot of good steroid formulations that are suitable for the scalp either.
+So, you know, if you're a clinician who's treating a large number of patients who have scalp involvement, Xerif foam now being approved or soon to be approved for scalp psoriasis gives you a great new option and a great new reason to choose Zoriv over the other non-steroidals and over the topical steroids that you've historically been using.
+So we really believe that this is going to be an important element of our continued ability to grow the franchise.

+speaker